Accessing your personal information – subject access request

 - personal data – any data that can identify a living individual

-- redaction - removal of information which cannot be disclosed
+- redaction – removal of information which can’t be disclosed

-See the Information Commissioner's Office (ICO) guide to key definitions of the Data Protection Act.
+See the Information Commissioner’s Office (ICO) guide to data protection.

 1. A clear, specific request